 Utilities And Furniture

-The estimated monthly utility cost is about $200 per month if you are living alone.
+The estimated monthly utility cost is about $200 per month if you live alone.
 This cost includes web streaming services, internet, heat, electricity, and renter’s insurance costs.
 If you decide to share the apartment with friends, it could greatly reduce the costs.
 You cannot cut down on most of these utilities, especially the renter’s insurance.
 It is mandatory in all rental units.

 In most cases, the insurance rate is about $150 per year.
 With this, you protect yourself from flooding, fire, or possible break-in in your apartment.
 It helps you recover from such losses by repossessing your items.